American Indian maps

 What's new on our site today!

-Our list of vocabulary words in the Guinao language, with comparison to words in other Arawakan languages.
+Our list of vocabulary words in the Guinao language with their meaning in English.

 Guiano Language Tree: